-

 Does the law apply to conduct that occurs outside the jurisdiction?

-Under the Enterprise Act, criminal proceedings in respect to an agreement entered into outside the UK may only be brought where the agreement has been implemented in whole or in part in the United Kingdom.
+Under the EA02, criminal proceedings may only be brought where the agreement has been implemented in whole or in part in the UK.

 -